Loremaster/Loremaster.github.io/source/_posts/2014-08-01-another-guide-to-upgrade-to-rails-4-dot-1.markdown

 ###Squel

 Well, by the time when I was doing the upgrade everything was [baaaaaaad](https://github.com/activerecord-hackery/squeel/issues/307).
-So I decided to remove it to exclude this dependency and to finally make the upgrade.
+So I decided to remove the Squeel to exclude this dependency and to finally make the upgrade.
 Nowadays Squeel [supports](https://github.com/activerecord-hackery/squeel/pull/317) Rails 4.1 (and as I know Rails 4.2 alpha).
-Yep, I am so lucky that when I removed Squeel from my project then it has received Rails 4.1 support.
+Yep, I am so lucky that when I has removed Squeel from the project, then it received Rails 4.1 support.
 Such fail.
 So 'lucky'.
 Wow.

 ###Acts As Taggable